 Limiting Data Scope in the Client Portal

 Locations can serve as an instrument of controlling the scope of data that must be available to company users in the Client Portal.
-When you create a new Company Administrator or Company User, you can choose locations that must be available to this user.
-By assigning specific locations to a user, you limit the scope of managed Veeam backup agents, Veeam Backup & Replication and Veeam Backup Enterprise Manager servers whose details will be available to the user in the Client Portal.
+When you create a new Location Administrator or Location User, you can choose locations that must be available to this user.
+By assigning specific locations to a user, you limit the scope of managed Veeam backup agents, Veeam Backup & Replication, Veeam Backup Enterprise Manager, Veeam ONE and Veeam Backup for Microsoft 365 servers whose details will be available to the user in the Client Portal.